-Goji berries will remind you of cranberries or sour cherries with a hint tomato.
-Studies show they may be good for eye and long-term vision health.
+Goji berries will remind you of cranberries or tart cherries with a pleasant hint of tomato.
+Studies show they may be good for eye health and clear long-term vision.

-The condition of AMD is the leading cause of vision loss in older people.
+AMD is the leading cause of vision loss in older adults.
 It affects more than 11 million people in the United States and 170 million globally.
 The condition is characterized by fatty and protein deposits, called drusen, that build up in the back of the eye.
-If the drusen are large and occur in specific areas of the eye, it can make it difficult going from bright light-to-low light, or seeing a blank or blurry spot that blocks vision.
+When drusen grow large in certain parts of the eye, it may become difficult to see in different light conditions.
+Your eyes might not adjust easily from bright to low light.
+Vision may also be affected by a blurry or blank spot.

-In a small study, healthy participants, aged 45 to 65, ate 28 grams (about one ounce, or a small handful) of goji berries five times a week for 90 days.
-Scientists found eating goji berries led to an increase in the density of protective pigments in their eyes.
-In contrast, study participants who consumed a commercial supplement for eye health over the same period did not show an increase.
+In a small study, healthy 45- to 65-year-old participants ate 28 grams (about one ounce or a small handful) of goji berries five times a week for 90 days.
+Eating goji berries led to more protective pigments in the eyes.
+In contrast, study participants who consumed a commercial supplement for eye health over the same period showed no change.1Li X, Holt RR, Keen CL, Morse LS, Yiu G, Hackman RM.
+Goji berry intake increases macular pigment optical density in healthy adults: a randomized pilot trial.
+Nutrients.
+2021;13(12):4409.
+Published December 9, 2021. https://doi.org/10.3390/nu13124409

-- Add goji berries to a chicken or tofu and ginger stir fries.
+- Add goji berries to a chicken, beef, or tofu and ginger stir fry.

-- Toss in goji berries to spicy creamy vegetarian soups (tomato or sweet potato for instance) and blend until smooth.
+- Toss berries in spicy vegetarian soups (tomato or sweet potato, for example), and blend until smooth.

 Harvest Vegetable Stew with Goji-Tomato Paste